Terms and Conditions

 The credit applies to the contracted service.
 The Client shall not be entitled to any credits under this SLA if any payment of the price for the Services is overdue under the terms of this Agreement.
 The credit shall be made for the element of the Services that were not available, it will not be made for the whole service.
 (E.G. If a dedicated server and backup service are ordered, but the backup service is not available for a period of time, the credit will be calculated based on the price of the backup service, not the combined price of the dedicated server and backup service.)
 Any credit is subject to the Client notifying DevonWebs within 7 days in writing.
 This Client agrees the service credits due under this SLA are its sole remedy against DevonWebs for any non-availability of the Services.

-- Payment Method Storage If you have a stored payment method whether its Credit/Debit Card or Direct Debit we with hold the right to process payments that are over due for products that have not been cancelled.
+- Payment Method Storage If you have a store Direct Debit information we with hold the right to process payments that are over due for products that have not been cancelled.
 This includes but is not limited to any invoice that is overdue/unpaid.

 - Refunds Refunds are available for virtual private servers within 3 days from the signup date.
 Licenses and management services are not eligible for refunds, WHMCS Licenses require 30 Days notice for cancellation as you could still be charged for the license if you cancel before the renewal date.
 Raising a billing dispute or chargeback with our payment processors may result in instant service suspension or termination.
 Customers who knowingly breach terms of service relinquish their right for a refund.
 Any account that has deposited funds are agreeing to forfiet a refund of that money if they choose to stop purchasing products and services from us.
 Any credit left on the account will expire after 12 months unless regular top-ups are deposited.